 And I wrote four linked, short stories.
 I wrote a little, it should have been a novella, called Blessing Wendy and it's four teenagers trying to understand why and how.
 And sculpting those four stories was me learning that it was okay to take that confusion and pain of something that you couldn't even fathom.
 And leave that confusion and rage and outrage and hurt and that sense of betrayal in your characters, to move on with your life.
 You can leave a lot of pain behind in your, in your writing and writing as the greatest therapy there is.
 I can read baby books now because I wrote The Lesser Blessed.
 I can write beautiful stories because of Blessing Wendy.
 You know, you shed a lot of skin behind when you write for yourself.
 You can find your wings again through your writing and through your art.

-So a long time ago, I was hired to record Elders from Fort McKay and Fort Chipewyan and do a beautiful book with Mr. George Littlechild.
+Richard Van Camp: So a long time ago, I was hired to record Elders from Fort McKay and Fort Chipewyan and do a beautiful book with Mr. George Littlechild.
 George's name in Cree is Nanekawasis for swift child.
 And so I went up and, uh, my job was to interview as many elders as possible and create a book.
 And the whole idea was it was going to be organic.
 And then in two weeks, we're going to fly an artist up and they can mentor the kids of the communities and the kids can illustrate the story that has been organically grown from the Elders.
 And some of these kids are going to be descendants.
-So they're going to be illustrating their, their mushom’s or their kôhkom’s story, or possibly both.
+So they're going to be illustrating their mushom’s or their kôhkom’s story, or possibly both.

 So I got to interview a whole pile of Elders and I got to meet a brother and sister, Flora Grandjambe and her brother James.
 And they were the eldest of everyone we interviewed in Fort McKay and Fort Chip.
 And when I went to go see Flora's brother James, he was in a wheelchair.
 He had a little dog named Princess and, uh, beautiful photos all over his, his living room and kitchen.
 And it's like that in [McKay]or a lot of Northern homes where it's all family, there's a couple of dog teams in there, there's ancestors.
 And there's a Bush radio on top of the fridge squawking away.
 So I'm interviewing James and he can speak a little English, I believe.
 And I bet you, he could speak Chipewyan.
 I bet you could speak Bush Cree.
 I bet you could speak a little bit of French.